Open Table Update

 A New Concept

 Open Table is a new concept in ministry where the intellectual capital, work experience, and networking skills found within a congregation are employed to help an individual or family coming out of poverty.
-UMFS has been selected for a pilot project in the Richmond area and is looking for faith communities to form tables for youth aging out of their foster care system, or for families experiencing difficulties.
+UMFS has been selected for a pilot project in the Richmond area and is looking for faith communities to form tables for individuals facing a variety of difficulties.
 Working in tandem with government agencies, each table of 10-12 people would commit to assisting and individual or family for one year.